GTN-Quebec/lom2mlr/rationale.md

 #### Taxon path

-If we have neither description nor keywords, we can use the last (most precise) item of a taxon path.
+If we have neither description nor keywords, we can use the last (most precise) item of a taxon path for the `mlr2:DES0300` literal.
 Sometimes, it is necessary to give context rather than the most precise taxon, but that is unfortunately difficult to determine.

     :::xml
     <classification>